 I’m a poet and I know it, But my feet don’t show it: They’re not “Longfellow’s;” They’re “short fellows“!
 (Stephany Spencer)

-I’ve now decided to concentrate on writing my Memoir, rather than spend time editing and typing my loads of handwritten poetry, prose, quotes, and anecdotes.
-This project must be put off.
-There’s simply too little time for the “Jackalynn-of-many-trades” that I am.
+I’ve decided to concentrate on writing my Memoir rather than spend time editing and typing my handwritten poetry, prose, quotes, and anecdotes.
+This project must continue to be put off.
+There’s simply too little time for me, a “Jackalynn-of-many-trades.”

-I would love to do everything all at once: edit and type my presently handwritten poems at the same time I’m writing a book, blogging, and all else.
+I’d love to do everything all at once: Edit and type my collection of handwritten poems at the same time I’m writing a book, blogging, and all else.
 But keeping up a Website and blogs takes time.
 It’s something one builds gradually.
 The same goes for getting my poems and my books out.

-So bear with me as I continue to turn that bend.
-And as I curb the time spent writing blogs and publishing poetry so as to concentrate on getting my Memoir written and published.
-I hope to see you at the end of the “curve” … or bend!
+So bear with me as I continue to turn that bend and to curb the time spent writing blogs and publishing songs and poetry so as to concentrate on getting my Memoir written and published.
+Hope to see you at the end of the “curve” … or bend!